Screen Credits Manual

-The administration of an accurate and equitable system of determining credits is one of the most important services the Guild performs for writers, and it is to a better understanding of this responsibility that this Manual is dedicated.
+The administration of an accurate and equitable system of determining credits is therefore one of the most important services the Guild performs for writers.
+This manual will help you understand the guidelines and procedures we use to make that decision.

 I. WORKING PROCEDURES